ajiteshj/Pubmed-Clustering/README.md

 3. Change the label dictionary by giving appropriate labels selected from previous script output, in clus_label.py and run it.
 Obtain output file in required format.

 Repeat the above steps for test set: Run the scripts abstractretrieve.py, abs_process_test.py and clus_label_test.py.
 Change the number of clusters to 5 in abs_process_test.py and also appropriate input files.

+# Note:
+Changes to be done in the abstracts file: The last blank line needs to be deleted.
+In abstractslist_test.txt : Look for break in the sentence (middle of the page - easily noticeable) and correct it by joining.